 Everyone’s idea of refurbishment may mean something different.
 The other thing to be mindful of is the host site’s definitions and policies regarding sales and sale status.
 Some host sites do not require authentication or proof an item is fully refurb.
 The seller can falsely claim it is, but you may purchase it without any completed repairs or working components.

 Browse the selling site’s page to see if they clearly identify what their idea of refurbishment means, and if it’s not made apparent, send an email and ask them about their device processes and requirements.
-Use their response as your baseline for whether you’re willing to continue investing or need to look elsewhere.
+Use their response as your baseline for whether you’re willing to continue investing or need to look elsewhere and inquire about any ongoing support.
+Without any support, you will be left to troubleshoot your device’s issues on your own.

 Are There Any Buyer’s Protections?